Archibald scores twice, Coyotes rally past Wild 4-3

-Goligoski set up the go-ahead goal when he fired a pass from behind his own net to the Minnesota blue line, where Archibald split two defensemen, took the pass in stride and beat a diving Dubnyk for his second goal of the game and a 4-3 lead for the Coyotes.
+Alix Goligoski set up the go-ahead goal when he fired a pass from behind his own net all the way to the Minnesota blue line, where Archibald split two defensemen, took the pass in stride and beat Dubnyk for his second goal of the game and a 4-3 lead for the Coyotes.

-"(Goligoski) saw me coming right off the bench and made a great pass," Archibald said.
-"I saw that (Dubnyk) was coming out to poke check and snap the pads on me.
-The puck rolled on me a little bit, kind of helped me in a way, and I was just able to chip it over him and in the net."

-Charlie Coyle, Zach Parise and Jason Zucker scored as the Wild took command through two periods.
-Jared Spurgeon assisted on all three goals, matching his career high for assists in a game.
+Crouse scored the first goal of the game 4:49 into the first period, but Coyle tied it up a minute later.
+The Wild then dominated the second period, with Parise scoring on the power play and Zucker adding an even-strength goal.

 NOTES: F Nick Schmaltz made his debut with the Coyotes on Wednesday.
 Schmaltz was acquired from the Chicago Blackhawks in a trade for forwards Brendan Perlini and Dylan Strome. ...
 The Coyotes won for the first time (1-10-1) when trailing after two periods. ...
 Minnesota is now 6-2-1 when leading after two. ...
 Dumba has a point in seven straight games, tying the franchise record scoring streak for a defenseman.